Mayurji/mayurji.github.io/_deep-learning/2020-10-07-Deep-Learning-With-Pytorch.md

   * Using Python Image Library (PIL) for loading a single image.
   * Applying the transformation declared above.
-  * Checking out the shape of the image.
+  * Check the shape of the image.
-  * Note the shape of the image, it should apply the transforms.centercrop() and resize the image.
+  * transforms.centercrop() will resize the image.

 ```python